 - significant investment in on-premises infrastructure with serviceable life.

-A hybrid implementation can use Microsoft System Center Configuration Manager (SCCM) or Intune for client management, depending on the agency’s cloud maturity.
+A hybrid implementation can use Microsoft Endpoint Configuration Manager (MECM) or Microsoft Endpoint Manager - Intune (Intune) for client management, depending on the agency’s cloud maturity.

-Blueprint aretfacts provide guidance on integration between SCCM and Intune for hybrid deployments.
-Agencies with existing infrastructure can migrate device management from SCCM to Intune with no impact to the agency’s existing cyber security posture.
+Blueprint artefacts provide guidance on integration between MECM and Intune for hybrid deployments.
+Agencies with existing infrastructure can migrate device management from MECM to Intune with no impact to the agency’s existing cyber security posture.

-Agencies that implement the Blueprint at a Protected level will need to configure some some components differently to enable connectivity to supporting systems.
+Agencies that implement the blueprint at a Protected level will need to configure some components differently to enable connectivity to supporting systems.

 Components that transfer Protected information outside of an agency’s environment include:

 GovLink enables secure communication between Commonwealth entities across public infrastructure.
 GovLink provides secure, encrypted and trusted communication across the internet.
 This allows the Commonwealth to transmit and receive information up to the security classification of Protected.
 More information is available at GovLink.